ntropy-esa/biochar-systems-dev/content/en/modules/2-pyrolysis/section-3.md

 ## **Installed pyrolysis plants**

-The number of pyrolysis plants (for biochar production) installed in Europe is increasing, and was estimated to xx (EBI, 2021).
+The number of pyrolysis plants (for biochar production) installed in Europe is increasing.
+In 2020, the European Biochar Institute estimated that there were 72 plants installed, with a total production capacity of 20 000 tonnes of biochar per year (EBI, 2021).

-We maintain an survey of installed biochar production capacity.
-To contribute, please answer <u>[this survey]()</u>.
+We maintain a survey of installed biochar production capacity.
+To contribute, please answer <u>[the survey]()</u>.

 </div>

 <div class="col-md-8">

-### Some plotly figure loaded from a csv file, itself coming from the survey+annual update

-Figure
+{{< figure src="2-pyrolysis-survey-units.png" title="*Installed biochar production capacity in Sweden over time* [To do: EU data, plotly interactive figure]" width="100%">}}

 </div>